 US bombing of the Japanese city began in March 1945 and would last through the end of the war.
 The firebombings were less deadly here as the Japanese government learned from the devastation of Tokyo and took active measures to prevent as much destruction in the future.

 Of all the raids across the 6 months, the deadliest occurred on the very first night of March 13, 1945.
-Over 8 square miles of the city were destroyed, and ~4,000 people killed.
-All told, throughout all the bombings of the city, a grand total of nearly ~10,000 Japanese were killed.
+Bombers destroyed over 8 square miles of the city and killed ~4,000 people.
+All told, throughout all the bombings of the city, a grand total of nearly ~10,000 Japanese died as a result.

-All told, over 100 Japanese cities were devastated of destroyed through the allied aerial bombing campaign.
-While the 4 above cities counted for a vast majority of the total deaths; it’s estimated that over 28 other cities had over 1,000 deaths.
+Throughout the war the allied aerial firebombing campagin destroyed over 100 cities in Japan.
+While the 4 above cities counted for a vast majority of the total deaths; historians estimate that over 28 other cities had over 1,000 deaths.